Billy Sing: Return to civilian life

 Sing returned to Australia on submarine guard duty in late July 1918.
 An army medical report from 23 November 1918 noted that he had gunshot wounds in the left shoulder, back, and left leg, and had suffered gas poisoning.
 The report stated that his general health was 'good' but that he complained of coughing upon exertion.
 It recognised that Sing's disability were the result of service, was permanent, and recommended that he be discharged as permanently unfit for service.
 Following his departure from the army, he briefly turned his hand to sheep farming, but the land he was given was of poor quality.
 He then worked as a gold miner.

-In November 1918, Sing applied for a free passage to enable his wife to travel from Scotland to Queensland.
-The State Repatriation Board approved the application but Elizabeth did not embark for Australia.
-Rather, she remained in Edinburgh where she had two children Mary Millar Stewart (born 1919) and Theodore Mark Malmborg (born 1923).
-Her son was named for his father, a Queenslander residing in the United Kingdom.
-Elizabeth and Malmborg later settled in New South Wales with the two children.
-They lived together in a de-facto relationship until her death in Wollongong in the 1970s.
+In November 1918, Sing applied for a free passage to enable his Scottish bride to travel to Australia.
+The State Repatriation Board approved the application but Elizabeth remained in Edinburgh where she had two children by a Queenslander residing in Britain.
+Elizabeth later settled in Wollongong with her de-facto husband and their two children.
 Sing and Elizabeth do not appear to have ever divorced.